Shihan150/iloscar/README.md

 <img width="960" alt="image" src="https://github.com/Shihan150/iloscar/assets/57557675/e5742f3d-11a9-4dff-872e-69620e491d64">

-2. Go to the iloscar main directory downloaed in the previous step.
+2. Go to the iloscar main directory downloaded in the previous step.
 One example is shown below and you need to specify your own path.

 3. Type ***conda env create -f iloscar_win.yml*** to install the iloscar environment.
 It may take ~1-2 mins.
 ![image](https://github.com/Shihan150/iloscar/assets/57557675/4d85dae4-7816-4496-8850-cebf2541a2b7)